Innovations

 Figures

-All figures (Charts, Diagrams, Drawings, Web pages /Screenshots, and Photographic images) should be submitted in JPEG format.
+All figures should be submitted in JPEG format.
 Both colour and black- white files are accepted.

 References